FAQ's -General Info/Product Care-C. Alden - Cutaway Products:

 Answer: As with any fine wood furniture a controlled environment is the best.
 You have made an investment on great piece of training equipment which will proper care will last many generations so take good care of it.

 Garages are subjected to extreme temperature changes.
 In summer they are very hot and parked cars from driving make them even hotter as well with extreme cold in winter.
-There are also great influxes of humidity which can cause changes in any wood such as cracking, spiting from the wood will expanding and contracting with environment changes.
+There are also great influxes of humidity which can cause changes in any wood such as cracking, spiting from the wood from expanding and contracting with environmental changes.
 I have seen many wooden men in garages but I highly do not recommend it.
 Open air areas such as cover porches etc... are even worse.
 Porches are really subject to humidity changes as well as direct sun light depending on time of day and not to mention bird mess insects like mud wasp which build just about everywhere.

 Question: Do you need reapply a finish on cutting boards and or chopping blocks and how do you clean wood cutting boards?